littlesi789/Music_Player_Arduino_SDCard/README.md

 **This is part of the project of EECS 373** :laughing:
 -----------
-The code is based on Arduino UNO and existing library:
+This part of the project is based on Arduino UNO and existing library:

    * [TMRpcm](https://github.com/TMRh20/TMRpcm)